 If you have anyone in your family who is on the larger side, you are better served going with a Commercial or Elite model.
 The Commercial varieties go up to 300 lbs, and the Elite go all the way up to 400 lbs.

-These higher grade models also have features like iFit capability, incline and decline adjustments, HDTV screens and heart rate monitors.
-If your family likes to use technology, the 1750 Model also comes with a convenient bracket to secure your tablet.
-This gives you all the ability to check the scores of your favorite sports teams or scroll through Pinterest while you burn calories.
+These higher grade models also have features like iFit capability, incline and decline adjustments, HDTV screens, and heart rate monitors.
+If your family likes to use technology, the NordicTrack 1750 Model also comes with a convenient bracket to secure your tablet.
+This gives you all the ability to check the scores of your favorite sports teams, or scroll through Pinterest while you burn calories.

 Either way, you will want to get a treadmill that can withstand regular intense bouts of work.
-An Incline Trainer would fit the bill perfectly in this case.
-These machines go all the way up to 40% incline and they still have such bells and whistles as iFit capability, workout tracking and heart rate monitors.
+An NordicTrack Incline Trainer would fit the bill perfectly in this case.
+These machines go all the way up to 40% incline, and they still have such bells and whistles as iFit capability, workout tracking, and heart rate monitors.
 With an adjustable deck and speed range of 0 to 12 mph, you can still do your light workouts, too.

 To take it one step farther, your kids can benefit as well.
 During the evenings, they can hop on the treadmill and do their homework instead of being slumped over sideways in a chair where they can develop poor posture.

-As you can see, you have a lot of options when it comes to our treadmills.
+As you can see, you have a lot of options when it comes to NordicTrack treadmills.
 Go with the one that’s going to make you and the rest of your family happy.